armanthepythonguy/Code-Phat-Gaya_1/README.md

 # Code-Phat-Gaya_1

 ## The frontend part is ready just the backend part is a missing card in the deck.
-Most of the functions in the the backend is almost ready just we need to integrate it using axios.
+Most of the functions in the the backend are almost ready just we need to integrate it using axios.
 ## Due to the academic pressure of our college we were not able to complete the whole project.